Dersei/Zorya/README.md

 Since the version 1.0.2 such operation will result in a default `ValueVariant` without any value set and with `IsSet` method returning `false`.
 It's still possible to explicitly set a variant to `null` using its constructor.

+Until the version 1.0.1 variants used default equality.
+Since the version 1.0.2 all variants support `IEquatable` interface, `==`, `!=` operators and `Equals` method.

+In case of the `Variant` type two objects `v1` and `v2` are equal if:
+1. they have the same type, including the order of types,
+2. `v1 is not null && v2 is not null`,
+3. `ReferenceEquals(v1, v2)` returns true,
+4. otherwise if they both have the same items set and values of those items are the same.

+In case of the `ValueVariant` type two objects `v1` and `v2` are equal if:
+1. they have the same type, including the order of types,
+2. they both have the same items set and values of those items are the same.
 ## Name

 > Zorya (lit.
 "Dawn"; also many variants: Zarya, Zara, Zaranitsa, Zoryushka, etc.) is a figure in Slavic folklore, a feminine personification of dawn, possibly goddess.
 Depending on tradition, she may appear as a singular entity, often called "The Red Maiden", or two or three sisters at once.[^link]